 As another variation, instead of drilling the top you can push the primer out, but then the hole is inset.
 We used a nail set to push it out (which may not be the best tool for the job, but it worked).

-Let me know if you have any questions about how to make your own shell casing and crystal spike necklace!
+Let me know if you have any questions about how to make your own DIY shell casing necklace!